arkane-systems/genie/README.md

  * Ubuntu 18.04
  * Ubuntu 19.04

+I have a report of this (mostly) working for Arch, but I also have reports of various odd issues with it not working or not fully working on Arch.
+I could very much use some help debugging here.

 Note that this does not imply that it won't work on other distributions; merely that no-one's tried it and reported it back to me yet.
 If you do, please do.

 ## BUGS